mbezjak/vhdllab/README.md

 ## Rationale
 The need for VHDLLab appeared at Faculty of Electrical Engineering and Computing, University of Zagreb, Croatia where VHDL was taught in *Digital Electronics* course.
-At the time (2006), [WebISE](http://www.xilinx.com) was used by students for VHDL programming.
+At the time (2006), [Xilinx WebISE](http://www.xilinx.com) was used by students for VHDL programming.
 However, WebISE had a couple of problems when used for educational purposes.
 One of the big ones was licensing that forbade universities from distributing WebISE to students for work at home.
 Other problems included: inability to describe circuits as automatons, lots of unnecessary features that distracts students, lots of bugs, huge footprint, etc.
 VHDLLab was designed as a lightweight alternative to fix those problems as well